 Thankfully, we’re already seeing Android 7.1.2 Nougat users post feedback on social media sites like Twitter and Facebook.

-We’ve also put together our impressions of the Nexus 5X Android 7.1.2 update.
+We’ve also put together our impressions of the latest Nexus 5X Android 7.1.2 update.
 They include a quick look at its performance.
 (Quick note: We aren’t seeing the fingerprint issues other Nexus 5X owners are seeing on Android 7.1.2.)

 Short-term feedback is useful but you’ll also want to make sure you dig into long-term feedback from Android 7.1.2 users, especially if you’re using an older device like the Nexus 6P or Nexus 5X.